What Is a Backlink Audit?

-Connect your Google Analytics and Google Search Console to Backlink Audit to give SEMrush data about the referral traffic you are getting.
+- Connect your Google Analytics and Google Search Console to Backlink Audit to give Semrush data about the backlinks you have.
 Switch to the ‘Target Pages’ tab to find which pages of your website you can optimize for more backlinks and referral traffic.

 - Export the Referring Domains data from Backlink Analytics.
 Add the reputable domains that already link your competitors to your outreach list.